sardaukar/react-router-auth-example/README.md

-Auth-Flow-Example
+react-router auth
 =================

+Example on how to do authentication with react-router.

-npm install, grunt (one terminal), grunt preview (another), serving on localhost:9000
+npm install, then grunt to start